jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial01.rst

     worksheet:write(row, col, some_data)

 ..
 Note::
-   Throughout the xlsxwriter API *rows* and *columns* are zero indexed.
+   Throughout the xlsxwriter.lua API *rows* and *columns* are zero indexed.
 Thus, the first cell in a worksheet, ``A1``, is ``(0, 0)``.

 So in our example we iterate over our data and write it out as follows::